 Like all good recipes, variety is key!
 Create your own fat bomb by getting some inspiration from the variations of my peanut butter fat bombs below:

 - Add cream cheese to make cream cheese fat bombs (cream cheese is the ideal fat for this type of snack!).
 Cream cheese will soften these fat bombs up a bit, so add some butter as well to help make them firm.
 Psst – Want to amp up the flavor into something more cake-like?
-Make cheesecake fat bombs!
+Make no bake cheesecake!

 - Add coconut.
 Be sure to grab shredded and unsweetened coconut, and mix them into these fat bombs along with your chopped peanuts.
 Or, if you’re looking for something with TONS of coconut flava, look no further than coconut fat bombs!
 They’re coco-nutty!

-Looking for more fat bomb recipes?!
-These low carb desserts will blow you away!
+Looking for more keto dessert recipes?!
+These recipes will blow you away!

 - Strawberry Cheesecake Fat Bombs